What Is a Tempo Run? Guide From a Run Coach

 • Jog 1 mile (or 10 minutes) to cool down.
 Stretch.

 This sample tempo run workout is a great way to get started with tempo runs.
-When you do the workout, aim for a consistent pace throughout your tempo portion.
+When you do the workout, do your warmup at a relaxed pace.
+Then aim for a consistent pace throughout your tempo run.
 Be careful not to start too fast as this isn’t s sprint workout and you’ll need to maintain your tempo pace.

 A tempo run counts as a “hard” day in your training, which means you should follow it with an easy day or rest day.
 I recommend doing one tempo run a week to get started (and a maximum of two tempo runs a week for advanced runners).
 You can adapt your tempo run to your training goals, gradually adding more distance to your tempo runs if you’re training for longer races like a half marathon or marathon.